ydLiu-HIT/deSALT/README.md

     ./deSALT aln index_route read.fq

     or
-    direct run deSALT in the same folder(I have built the source code)
+    run deSALT directly in the same folder (Executable programs have been built in advance.)

 ## Introduction
 deSALT(de Bruijn graph-based Spliced Aligner for Long Transcriptome reads) is a novel alignment approach with faster speed and sensitive exon identification.
 Taking the advantages of its novel two pass alignment strategy based on de Bruijn graph-based index, efficient alignment skeleton generation, sensitive exon identification and specifically designed local alignment, deSALT is a fast and accurate RNA-seq long read alignment approach.
 It has ability to produce high quality full-length read alignment, which is effective to recover the exons and splicing junctions along the entire reads.
 The workflow of deSALT can be found in `img` folder.